gryphonshafer/Quizzing-Rule-Book/content/material_and_questions.md

 : The single, interrogative words that must be inserted at either the beginning or the end of every [ Interrogative, Multiple Answer, Chapter Reference, Chapter Verse Reference ] question.
 The exhaustive list of these words is: who, whom, whose, what, why, where, when, which, how.

 Unique Word
-: A word appearing only once in the material or a word that occurs multiple times, but only in 1 verse in the material.
-Also known as "global unique words."
+: A word appearing only once in the material or a word that occurs multiple times, but only in one verse in the material.

 Unique Phrases
 : 2 or 3 consecutive words, the sequence of which is only found in only one verse in the material.